Caflo/gpu_check_bot/README.md

-# gpu_check_bot
+# bottino-schedino
- Check online availability of CPU's and GPU's in an easy way.
+Scraping bot to check availability of given gpu's and cpu's